eviedense/CI.SI/WRITING/PART 3 - FLEETING DREAM.md

 *That didn't feel worth it.* \
 *It didn't feel like I got revenge for anyone.*

 Opening her eyes back up, she looked at her hands.
 Her knuckles were bloodied.
-Slowly, she looked up at the sky, lowering her hands. *I don't know if it what's you wanted, Mom, but I did it.*
+Slowly, she looked up at the sky, lowering her hands. *I don't know if this is how you wanted it, Mom, but I did it.*

 *I hope you aren't disappointed in me.*